Frequently Asked Questions

 What if I need to cancel a therapy session?

 We understand that occasionally you need to cancel your therapy session for a variety of reasons.
 However, we ask that you give us 24 hours notice.
-If you do not cancel within 24 hours, we will bill you in full for that session.
+If you do not cancel within 24 hours, your credit card on file will be charged $50.
 We understand that true emergencies occasionally occur and that those take precedence, so we will not bill you under those circumstances.
 Also, if you know weeks or months in advance that you will be away on vacation, please let your therapist know as soon as possible.

 Is your office closed on major holidays?